DataAnalyticsinStudentHands/SyntheticDataSet/README.md

 ## How to get started

-The main.R file controls the flow for the simulation.
+The workflow.R file controls the flow for the simulation.

 First the input data:

 a) Census data (loaded either from existing RDS data files or generated through the Census API)
-b) Housing stock data (loaded either from existing RDS files using Harris County Appraisal District data or generated through other sources)
+b) Housing stock data (loaded either from existing RDS files using Harris County Appraisal District data or generated through other sources) for both residential housing and other housing stock

 is loaded and prepared for merging so that households can be formed.
 We simulate individuals with certain characterics from the census data information.
 Those individuals are forming households.
 The housig stock data will provide locations where those households can be placed.